smarty-archives/scantest/README.md

 ## Features

-- RUns `go test` for all packages under the current working directory.
+- Runs `go test` for all packages under the current working directory.
 - Scans for changes to .go files under the current directory.
 - Runs tests for packages with changed .go files
 - Runs tests for packages that depend on the modified package, if the change was not just in a _test.go file.